By Marcin Wojtyczka

 Weather forecast models comparison

-https://www.weathercharts.org - an extensive collection of links to meteorological charts
+Collection of links to various meteorological charts

 METAR reports (Meteorological Aerodrome Report)